Azure Security

 --scope "/subscriptions/$SUB/resourceGroups/rg-platform-config/providers/Microsoft.KeyVault/vaults/kv-platform-prod"

 Pin the reference to a specific secret version in the URI when you need deterministic rollouts (the value will not change under you when someone rotates the secret); leave the version off when you want the app to always resolve the current version.
-There is a real trade-off: unversioned references mean a Key Vault rotation can change behavior on the next config refresh without a config change in App Configuration, so for tightly controlled releases, version-pin and bump the reference deliberately.
+The trade-off in full:

 5. Immutable snapshots and safe configuration releases with rollback